-Ilastik provides two different tracking workflows, the manual/semi-automatic tracking and the automatic tracking.
-While the fully automatic tracking workflow is used to track multiple (dividing) objects in presumably big datasets, the purpose of the manual tracking workflow is to track objects manually from previously detected objects.
-The latter may be useful for high-quality tracking of small datasets or ground truth acquisition.
-To speed up this process, sub-tracks may be generated automatically for trivial assignments such that the user only has to link objects where the tracking is ambiguous.
+The fully automatic tracking workflow is used to track multiple (dividing) objects in presumably big datasets, while the purpose of the manual tracking workflow is to track manually or rather semi-automatically.
+The latter may be useful for high-quality tracking of small datasets or for ground truth acquisition.
+To speed up this process, sub-tracks can be generated automatically for trivial assignments such that the user only has to link objects where the tracking is ambiguous.
+Tracking with learning is an even more advanced version of the automatic tracking.
+It allows you to provide short ground truth sub-tracks to automatically adjust the parameters of automatic tracking using a structured learning approach as described here and here.
+The ground truth sub-tracks are provided using the applets from the manual tracking workflow, while the rest of the training is performed as in the automatic tracking.
+Finally, animal tracking workflow is the tool for tracking non-dividing objects.

-Please note that the automatic tracking workflow only works on machines where CPLEX is installed additional to ilastik.
+Please note that the tracking with learning workflow only works on machines where CPLEX or GUROBI is installed additional to ilastik.
 Instructions on how to install CPLEX are given here.

 Just as in the Pixel Classification, both 2D(+time) and 3D(+time) data may be processed.
 To learn about how to navigate in temporal data ( scroll through space or time, enable/disable overlays, change overlay capacity, etc. ) please read the Navigation guide.

-We will now step through a tutorial how to track proliferating cells both in 2D+time and 3D+time data, which are both provided in the Download section.
-The user has to decide already on the startup of ilastik whether he/she wants to manually track objects or the automatic tracking object should be used.
-Depending on this choice, this tutorial will diverge later.
+We will now step through the tutorial on how to track proliferating cells both in 2D+time and 3D+time datasets, which are both provided in the Download section.

 mitocheck_94570_2D+t_01-53.h5 kindly provided by the

-the learned model to the entire dataset by exporting the results in the Prediction Export applet
+the classifier to the entire dataset by exporting the results in the Prediction Export applet

 to (preferably) an hdf5 file such as